Maria-Obono/webapp/README.md

 4. A user can only update their own account information.

 - Get user information
 1. As a user, I want to get my account information.
-Response payload should return all fields for the user except for password.
+Response payload should return all fields for the user except for password...